Home Vancouver Monthly Calendar Metro Vancouver Cycling Races Rotary Ride for Rescue Cycling Race at Cypress Mountain

 After signing up to ride and registering for the event, participants get access to their own personal fundraising portals.
 Friends, family and work colleagues can then make pledges and donate directly into the accounts.
 It’s so easy!

-The cost to register for the event is $50 per rider.
+The cost to register for the event is $60 per rider.
 The hope is that participants will then raise at least an additional $100 through pledges from their friends, but most generate far more.
 Donations of $30 or greater receive a tax receipt.

 Rotary Ride for Rescue Video

-To get a good idea of what to expect at the event, check out the following video.
 The Rotary Ride for Rescue begins at Mulgrave School.
 That’s where the cyclists check in and get their bikes tuned up if they want.

-The video starts outside Mulgrave School where you’ll see people gathering, stations for checking in, places to pick up last-minute supplies, and cyclists preparing for the race.
+This first video starts outside Mulgrave School where you’ll see people gathering, stations for checking in, places to pick up last-minute supplies, and cyclists preparing for the race.

 After checking in, participants then make their way down to the start at the road just below the school.
 That’s where the starting line is.
 As you’ll see in the video, a lot of cyclists participate in the event.

 At the end of the race there is a party to celebrate.
 The after-party includes a pancake breakfast, awards ceremony and music.
+In 2024 the after-party is at the Cypress Pop-Up Village.

 Other Information

-For more information about the race check out the Rotary Ride for Rescue website.
+For more information about the race, check out the Rotary Ride for Rescue website.

 Rotary is an international network of business people and professionals who volunteer in their communities and support global initiatives.
 There are numerous Rotary Clubs in the Vancouver region and many of them raise funds by organizing events.